BorisKharkov/Stepik_auto_tests_course/README.md

 # Stepik_auto_tests_course
-This is a course practice repository.
-Can be removed once the course is completed
+This is a practice repository for a Stepik python test automation course.
+Can be removed once the course is completed.